hoangp27/Analysis-of-WorldCup-2022/R_Script.md

     TRUE ~ "Draw"
   ))

+#Using that result we assigned 3 points to a win, 1 point to a draw and 0 point to a loss for a country, the sum of point will be used to determine the recent form of a WC participants
 International_Matches_Form <- International_Matches_Transformed_latest5 %>% select(Country, Result) %>%
   mutate(Result_numeric = case_match(Result, "Win" ~ 3,  "Draw" ~ 1,  "Loss"  ~ 0)) %>%
   group_by(Country) %>%